sdamadi/Today-I-learned/README.md

   padding-top: 20px;
 }

-/* Control the left side */
 .left {
   left: 0;
   background-color: #111;
 }

-/* Control the right side */
 .right {
   right: 0;
   background-color: red;
 }

-/* If you want the content centered horizontally and vertically */ .centered {
+.centered {
   position: absolute;
   top: 50%;